Central Pay Commission: Eighth Pay Commission

 On 16 January 2025, the Minister of Railways Ashwini Vaishnav announced the constitution of the Eighth Pay Commission.
 During the Monsoon Session of Parliament held on 21 July 2025, the Minister of State for Finance, while replying to a question related to the Eighth Pay Commission, stated that inputs have been sought from major stakeholders, including the Ministry of Defence, Ministry of Home Affairs, Department of Personnel & Training and from the states of India.
 He claimed that the chairperson and members of the Eighth Pay Commission would be appointed once the Commission is notified by the Government.

 On 29 July 2025, Sagarika Ghose, the Member of Parliament from West Bengal, enquired about the status of the Eighth Pay Commission in the Rajya Sabha.
 Pankaj Chaudhary, in his capacity as the Minister of State for Finance, responded that while the government has decided to constitute the Commission, the official notification has not been issued yet.
 The exact timeline for recommendations will only be known after the Terms of Reference are finalised.

 Nearly ten months after the Eighth Pay Commission was approved, the government was yet to issue the official gazette notification, prompting growing frustration among central government employees.
 The prolonged silence has drawn sharp criticism, especially from the Railway Employees’ Union (AIRF), which announced a nationwide protest on 19 September 2025.

 Following almost ten months of delay and deviation from norms, the Union Government finally announced the approval of the Terms of Reference for the Eighth Pay Commission on October 28, 2025.
 The Commission is expected to submit its report on the Eighth Pay Commission within 18 months of its constitution.

+It launched its official website at 8cpc.gov.in, developed and hosted by the National Informatics Centre, which serves as the central hub for official notifications, consultation documents, and memorandum submissions.